The Future of Real Time Payments in India

 Why cash may soon become obsolete

-The use of cash poses several challenges to the people as well as government.
+The use of cash poses several challenges to the people as well as the government.
 Since cash is a physical instrument, it requires printing, storage, transport, and security.
-All of these functions require maintenance and hence the expenses which come with it.
-Even the banks have to install ATM counters which require security and maintenance.
+All of these functions require maintenance and hence the expenses that come with it.
+Even the banks have to install ATM counters, which require security and maintenance.
 Also, with the digitization of currency and the hassles that come with the owning of hard cash, real-time transactions have become very popular.
 The only hurdle now remains the availability of internet in every corner of the country.
 With that being taken care of too, a cash-free India does not seem a distant reality.

 What is RTP or UPI?